 Peekaboo Gender Test

-With over 99% accuracy, this test also collects blood samples from the mother and claims to deliver test results just 1-2 business days after the lab has received the sample.
+You can use this test as early as 6 weeks and have your test results just 1-2 business days after the lab has received the sample.